This half term we are working on

-Our topic this Autumn half term is Chocolate.
+Our topic this Spring half term is Victorians and the local area.

 As part of our changing materials topic we started a rusting experiment this week.
 The children had to plan a fair test using cold and hot water, salt (which will speed up the rusting), and nails.
 They then decided as a group where to put them.
 The children have predicted what will happen and in a week we will analyse the results!

 On Thursday we had an amazing visit from David the chocolatier.
 We learnt how to taste like

 a professional, make our own unique lollipops and learnt loads of new facts!
 It was fantastic fun!!

 As part of our materials topic we have carried out an experiment to look at what happens when we mix certain substances and whether the changes are reversible or irreversible.

 We watched a balloon blow up with the gas caused by baking soda mixing with vinegar.
 It was great fun if a little messy!

 Year 4 /5 concluded their work on forces with an experiment to test which surface provided the most friction.We found of the surfaces tested that carpet was the best!
 Our next science topic is looking at reversible and irreversible changes.

 As part of our Viking topic the children designed their own Viking shields and painted them with acrylic paints.
 There are some fantastic designs many with messages about Viking battle in runes!